 The 2000s marked a turning point in the cyberspace governance, witnessing the emergence of state-led regulatory initiatives.
-This shift was prompted by the proliferation of cybersecurity and terrorist threats, the rapid expansion of the digital economy and e-commerce, concerns over corporate transparency in data privacy ontrol, and enforcement rest practices, and the meteoric rise of digital platforms such as s and corporations.
-Facebook and Amazon.
+This shift was prompted by the proliferation of cybersecurity and terrorist threats, the rapid expansion of the digital economy and e-commerce, concerns over corporate transparency in data privacy practices, and the meteoric rise of digital platforms such as Facebook and Amazon.

-State-centric regulation, as conceptualized by Barry Mitnick, refers to "the application of general administrative rules to private activities in accordance with prescriptive norms designed to serve the public interest."
-[11] In this model, regulatory authority is vested primarily in the state and its institutions, intervening through legal norms and public law instruments.
-[12]
+State-centric regulation, as conceptualized by Barry Mitnick, refers to "the application of general administrative rules to private activities in accordance with prescriptive norms designed to serve the public interest." ^[11] In this model, regulatory authority is vested primarily in the state and its institutions, intervening through legal norms and public law instruments. ^[12]